DBauer15/KanjiStrokeOrder/README.md

-# KanjiStrokeOrder
+# ANKI Kanji Stroke Order

-This add-on will automatically download and display a stroke order chart for a given Kanji card.
+This add-on for Anki will automatically download and display a stroke order chart for a given Kanji card.

 <img src='http://s9.postimg.org/b6spkjynj/Screenshot_from_2016_09_26_03_15_49.png'>